 Inside the classifier, precedence works in four tiers:

 hard_denyrules block unconditionally.
-User intent andallowexceptions do not apply.soft_denyrules block next.
+User intent andallowexceptions don’t apply.soft_denyrules block next.
 User intent andallowexceptions can override these.allowrules then override matchingsoft_denyrules as exceptions.- Explicit user intent overrides the remaining soft blocks: if the user’s message directly and specifically describes the exact action Claude is about to take, the classifier allows it even when a

 soft_denyrule matches.

-allow when the classifier repeatedly flags a routine pattern the default exceptions don’t cover.
-To tighten, add to soft_deny for destructive risks specific to your environment that the defaults miss, or to hard_deny for security boundaries that must never be crossed.
 To keep the built-in rules while adding your own, include the literal string "$defaults" in the array.
 The default rules are spliced in at that position, so your custom rules can go before or after them, and you continue to inherit updates as the built-in list changes across releases.

 Setting any of

 environment, allow, soft_deny, or hard_deny without "$defaults" replaces the entire default list for that section.
 A soft_deny array without "$defaults" discards every built-in soft block rule, including force push, curl | bash, and production deploys.
 A hard_deny array without "$defaults" discards the built-in data exfiltration and auto-mode bypass rules.environment alone leaves the default allow, soft_deny, and hard_deny lists intact.
-Only omit "$defaults" when you intend to take full ownership of the list.
-To do that safely, run claude auto-mode defaults to print the built-in rules, copy them into your settings file, then review each rule against your own pipeline and risk tolerance.

 Three CLI subcommands help you inspect and validate your configuration.
 Print the built-inenvironment, allow, soft_deny, and hard_deny rules as JSON: